HaiHoang433/BCR_Final_2/README.md

 The STM32 project runs with no errors and no warnings.

-Testing the first 1,000 validation images from CIFAR-10 dataset using STM32F4 Disocvery gives us:
+Testing the first 1,000 validation images from CIFAR-10 dataset using STM32F4 Discovery gives us:
 - Accruacy after running 1000 first images: 59.00%
-- Average inference time after running 1000 first images: 356 ms
+- Average inference time after running 1000 first images: 356 ms [(356 - 68) ÷ 68 × 100 = 423.5% slower]
-- Total inference time after running 1000 first images: 356.53 (s) The confidence and result (TRUE/FALSE) of each validation image is exactly correct when comparing STM32CubeIDE run with Google Colab run.
+- Total inference time after running 1000 first images: 356.53 (s) [(356.53 - 68.49) ÷ 68.49 × 100 = 420.6% slower]

+The confidence and result (TRUE/FALSE) of each validation image is exactly correct when comparing STM32CubeIDE run with Google Colab run.
 So do the accruacy.

-However, the Google-Colab run gives a faster inference time:
-- Average inference time after running 1000 first images: 68 ms
-- Total inference time after running 1000 first images: 68.49 (s)

 Memory usage in STM32F4 Discovery:
 - Flash usage: ~81KB out of 1MB (~8%)